Afra1507/guru.lk/README.md

-this is to check whether after doing With ngrok running my pipeline can automatically build
+this is to check whether after doing With ngrok running my pipeline can automatically build on its own